bacpop/unitig-counter/README.md

 Some unitigs in the output may span multiple input contigs.
 If you wish to restrict your unitig calls to those appearing in assembled contigs, you can either:

 1. Run [unitig-caller](https://github.com/johnlees/unitig-caller) on the input genomes, using the unitig calls from your run.
-2. Run the [pufferize script](https://github.com/GATB/bcalm/blob/master/scripts/pufferize.py) in the `gatb`/`bcalm` package, which will cut unitigs that span multiple contigs.
+2. Run the [script](https://github.com/GATB/bcalm/blob/master/scripts/split_unitigs.py) in the `gatb`/`bcalm` package, which will cut unitigs that span multiple contigs.

-Thanks to @rchikhi and @apredeus for discovering this.
+Thanks to @rchikhi and @apredeus for discovering and fixing this.

 ## Extracting distances
 Two get the shortest sequence distance between two unitigs: